 The most festive time of the year in the Zoroastrian religious calendar is the 10th month called “day” in modern Persian.
 In the Seasonal Avestan calendar, the tenth month starts around mid-December and ends around mid-January.

-The festivals (when the name of the month and day coincide) are on December 16, December 23, December 30th, and January 7th.
+The festivals in the month of day “creator,” fall on December 16, December 20th -21st, December 23, December 30th-January 4th, and January 7th.

-Maið-yaar refers to the middle or heart of the winter.
-For in ancient times, the years and the wheel of time were counted by the passage of winters.
+Maið-yaar refers to the middle or heart of winter, for in ancient times, the years were counted by the passage of winters.

 Also on January 24, cadæ the great festival of “discovery of fire in the middle of the freezing winter” is celebrated.